LukasKiederle/seminar-compare-go/content.md

 Stopping or loosing a leader in an already working cluster ends in a reelection.
 Only one node can be elected to a leader per term.
 In order to prevent having multiple candidates at the same time every node has randomized and therefore different election timer times.
 Otherwise an election could result in a draw.
 This would just trigger a reelection afterwards but cost additional time.
 One more important thing is that the election timer of every node always takes longer than the heartbeat timer.
 Otherwise a node would start an election a healthy cluster which makes no sense.

 ## Basic parallel processing
-In order to implement the raft algorithm properly, parallelism is need as a base.
+In order to implement the raft algorithm properly, parallelism is needed as a base.
 This chapter explains the differences of golang and python, when it comes to parallel processing.

 #### Goroutines:
 A "thread" in golang is called goroutine.
 This is not the same as a normal parallel processing.
 A goroutine can be processed concurrently by every statement or about every line of code.
 In other languages like java  the program can only execute whole functions parallel.
 This results in a finer way of parallelism and better performance.
 Overall a pc can execute much more goroutines than normal threads, because of this slight cutting of the code to be executed parallel.